meesoft/PhotoLocator/README.md

 ![Screenshot](./SlideshowScreenshot.jpg)

+## Troubleshooting
+If PhotoLocator cannot start, you need to install the .NET 6 Desktop Runtime.

 ## Why PhotoLocator?
 I have been using GeoSetter for many years but it has not been maintained for a long time and then it completely stopped working for me.
 Since I was unable to find a suitable replacement I decided to make a new geotagging application and make it open source.

 ## Source code
 PhotoLocator is written in C# targeting .net6.0 for Windows.

+The source code is available at https://github.com/meesoft/PhotoLocator

+Released binaries will be made available at http://meesoft.com

 ## License
 Ms-PL